Demonic Apps Momo & Bluewhale Challenge Brainwashing Teens to Commit Suicide

-Suicide rates spiked the last few years, and social media apps are part of the reason.
-First, there was the mobile app, “Blue Whale Challenge,” responsible for at least 130 deaths.
-Now there’s “Momo Challenge.”
-It was the cause of death of teenagers from Mexico, Argentina, Russia, Spain, Columbia, according to The Sun UK.
+Suicide rates spiked the last few years, and social media apps are being blamed by some parents.
+First, the mobile app, “Blue Whale Challenge,” was responsible for at least 130 deaths.
+Then came the “Momo Challenge.”

-The phone app is a 50-days challenge that involves self-harm, watching demonic horror movies, and suicide towards the end of the challenge.
+The game’s mechanics is a 50-days challenge that involves self-harm, watching demonic horror movies, and suicide towards the end of the challenge.
 Tweens and teenagers are the usual victims.

-It’s similar to the Blue Whale app that also suggests the participant commit suicide through a series of mind-conditioning challenges.
-Momo content added to the Minecraft game, according to Fox News.
+The Blue Whale app also suggests the participant commit suicide through a series of mind-conditioning challenges.
+Momo content was added to the Minecraft game, according to Fox News.

 → Demonic cartoon Suicide Mickey is really creepy!